Spring Renewal Retreat

 Wednesday afternoon, May 12, through Monday morning, May 17, 2021

-Join us for a 5-day retreat of mindfulness practices in the style of Mindfulness-Based Stress Reduction (MBSR) at Orcas Island's beautiful retreat site, Indralaya, in the San Juan Islands.
+Join us for a 5-day retreat of mindfulness practices in the style of Mindfulness-Based Stress Reduction (MBSR) Live Online in the comfort of your own home.
 The retreat will be a deep exploration of the roots of mindfulness practice both experientially and through a series of talks on Buddhist teachings and connected ideas from philosophy, poetry, and the sciences.

-This residential retreat will be held mostly in silence and will include a series of gently guided mindfulness practices including sitting meditation, walking meditation, gentle yoga, and the body scan.
+This Live Online retreat will be held mostly in silence and will include a series of gently guided mindfulness practices including sitting meditation, walking meditation, gentle yoga, and the body scan.

 This retreat will be highly relevant both to mindfulness students interested in deepening their practice and to teachers of mindfulness who would like to strengthen their background understanding of the Buddhist roots of MBSR.

-Before practicing for a full 5-days we recommend that you have experience with mindfulness or related contemplative practices.
-The retreat is designed first for graduates of the intensive 8-week Mindfulness-Based Stress Reduction class and should also be fine for those who have tasted mindfulness or meditation in teacher-led classes, retreats, or meditation centers.
+Before practicing for nearly a full week we recommend that you have experience with mindfulness or related contemplative practices.
+The retreat is designed first for graduates of the intensive 8-week classes in Mindful Self-Compassion and Mindfulness-Based Stress Reduction and should also be fine for those who have tasted mindfulness or meditation in teacher-led classes, retreats, or meditation centers.
 Contact us if you have questions about whether this retreat will be appropriate for you.